Supply Chain Management Best Practices:

-1. Create a Supply Chain Management Council
+1. Create A Supply Chain Management Council:

-The work of the governing council is to provide direction and align the best supply chain practices with the organization’s general strategy.
+The work of the governing council is to provide direction and align the supply chain best practices with the organization’s general strategy.
 The members of this council are drawn from all the top managers in the firm to the top corporate executives.
 This council helps to eliminate obstacles to success within the various parts of the organization by providing a highly effective cross-functional forum for communication.

-2. Use Technology to Use Your Benefit
+2. Use Technology to Use Your Benefit:

 Most companies are choosing software that they hope is going to improve their efficiency, and then they arrange their processes and workflows around that selected technology.
-In this case, the best supply chain management practices require that you first review your processes to determine which ones need improvement.
+In this case, the supply chain management best practices require that you first review your processes to determine which ones need improvement.
 It is only after this review that you should choose the right technology that meets those specific process needs.

-3. Establish Relationships With Your Main Suppliers
+3. Establish Relationships With Your Main Suppliers:

-One of the most effective supply chain practices is to create a lasting partnership with suppliers long after signing a deal.
+One of the supply chain best practices is to create a lasting partnership with suppliers long after signing a deal.
 However, to completely maximize this relationship, it must be a two-way communication where both the seller and buyer are actively managing the relationship.
 With a good alliance management system in place, it will be easier to capitalize on your buyer/supplier relationship to ensure sustained value and constant improvement.

-4. Let Contracts Be Part of the Supply Chain Functions
+4. Let Contracts Be Part of the Supply Chain Functions:

 Buying and procurement teams usually negotiate high potential during sourcing but never realize those huge saves fully.
 More companies today are choosing to move the contract management responsibility to be handled by the supply chain unit, rather purchasing, operations, finance or legal.
-This is one of the best supply chain practices that allow managers to leverage the organization’s expenditure, especially in areas where there are great opportunities for risk mitigation and cost reduction.
+This is one of the supply chain best practices that allow managers to leverage the organization’s expenditure, especially in areas where there are great opportunities for risk mitigation and cost reduction.

-5. Green Initiatives Must Be Taken Seriously
+5. Green Initiatives Must Be Taken Seriously: